Model Resource Fields as Resources

 Example

-We'll model a social app with an Account
+We'll model a social app with an Account whose fields we want to apply

 granular access to––specifically two rules that are simpler to model using